-Creating a replica using the TransactionalSession interface
+Creating a replica group using the TransactionalSession interface

-Example 83 shows how to create a replica using the TransactionalSession interface:
+Example 85 shows how to create a replica using the TransactionalSession interface.
+Use this to replace the last line of code from Example 84 on page 600.

-Example 83: Creating a replica using the Transactional Session interface
+Example 85: Creating a replica using the Transactional Session interface